DANS-KNAW/fair-datool/README.md

 # FAIR DATool for data assestment
-Application implemented with Flask framework
+Application implemented as microservice running on port 8081

 Build the image using the following command